entrylevelitjobs/entrylevelitjobs.github.io/index.markdown

 ## Getting started
 {: .note }
 Take a look around.
-This is structured something like an internal company knowledge base {: .note }
+This is structured similar to a companies internal knowledge base {: .note }
 You're probably someone with 0-2 years of exp looking for your first or next IT job.
 {: .note }